CodeCorico/ractive-require/README.md

     data: data
   });

+  // You can get the pre-configured details with the "config" object

-  // When your controller logic is done
+  // When your controller logic is complete, call done()
-  // It's possible de declare many controllers for the same feature done();
+  // because it's possible to declare many controllers for the same feature done();

 });